Bee Smart about Bees

 For an in-depth study, you can go to the USDA site.

 In 2007, PBS aired a program called Silence of the Bees.
 It was both informative and moving.
-You can find a podcast from that program here.
+You can find the video of that program here.

 What Can You Do?You can’t do much about the viruses and mites, but the easiest thing you can do is to FEED the BEES!